edgio-docs/edgio-docs/guides/static_sites.md

 ## Router Configuration

-The XDN router is used for configuring where the static resources reside and how to serve them.
+The {{ PRODUCT_NAME }} router is used for configuring where the static resources reside and how to serve them.
 Using the example above, let's assume your site is bundled under the `/build` directory and has the following structure:

 - `/build/index.html`
 - `/build/static/css/main.css`